Computer Hope

-Computer passwords are used to help identify and distinguish users and their access or capabilities on a computer or computer network.
-Passwords can also help restrict and prevent users from accessing confidential data or accessing programs they should not have access to.
+Computer passwords help identify and distinguish users and their access or capabilities on a computer or computer network.
+Passwords can also help restrict and prevent users from accessing confidential data or accessing programs they should not be viewing.

 When creating a password, create the password using the below rules, making the password more secure.

-• Do not use a password that you have used in the past.
+• Do not use a password you have used in the past.

 • Try to change the password at least every 3-6 months.